lowphpcom/wnmp/README.md

 ## Update Log

+v1.36 Provides UI support for Nginx open directory clean download sites.
+It is not an additional program but a UI enhancement for Nginx autoindex.
+Simply execute `wnmp vhost` and select [yes] for the open directory option to experience it.
+Demo:[bb.wnmp.org](https://bb.wnmp.org)

+v1.35 Added block.conf to default block common botnet scan requests, keeping Nginx logs cleaner.
+Added Nginx global variables so other scripts can properly detect the Nginx environment!

 v1.34 Added custom SSL check cron tasks `wnmp sslcheck` and `wnmp ssltest` to replace the default `acme.sh` cron job.
 These enable intelligent certificate renewal for short-lived domain and IP certificates.
 The official ACME renewal script fails to recognize the 6-day validity period for IP certificates and cannot automatically restart Nginx, resulting in failed IP certificate renewals.

 v1.33 Added `wnmp devssl` self-signed certificate, suitable for local development environments on Windows 11 WSL subsystem to handle HTTPS requests.